djaus2/RpiPicoWGPSandBT/README.md

   - From **LocationGPS** uses json location option.
       - That is, all creation of the telemetry string explicitly uses string processing rather than GPS and json classes.
   - Now works.

+8. read-d2c-messages

+  - .NET Console app to monitor messages sent to IoT Hub by 7.
+  - See code for connection details.

+  > Nb: Was found that in **Azure IoT Explorer**, needed to paste same connection string as the Custom Endpoint for the device.
+Built-in [Yes] option did not work.